Donna Haraway: Make Kin not Population: Reconceiving Generations

-Haraway created a panel called 'Make Kin not Babies' in 2015 with five other feminist thinkers named: Alondra Nelson, Kim TallBear, Chia-Ling Wu, Michelle Murphy, and Adele Clarke.
-The panel's emphasis is on moving human numbers down while paying attention to factors, such as the environment, race, and class.
-A key phrase of hers is "Making babies is different than giving babies a good childhood."
-This led to the inspiration for the publication of Making Kin not Population: Reconceiving Generations, by Donna Haraway and Adele Clarke, two of the panelist members.
-The book addresses the growing concern of the increase in the human population and its consequences on our environment.
-The book consists of essays from the two authors, incorporating both environmental and reproductive justice along with addressing the functions of family and kinship relationships.
+Haraway created a panel called "Make Kin not Babies" in 2015 with five other feminist thinkers.
+The panel's emphasis was on moving human numbers down while paying attention to factors, such as the environment, race, and class.
+A key phrase of Haraway's is "Making babies is different than giving babies a good childhood."
+She and another panelist, Adele Clarke, later published the corresponding book Making Kin not Population: Reconceiving Generations.

 Speculative fabulation

 Speculative fabulation is a concept that is included in many of Haraway's works.
 It includes all of the wild facts that will not hold still, and it indicates a mode of creativity and the story of the Anthropocene.
 Haraway stresses how this does not mean it is not a fact.
 In Staying with the Trouble, she defines speculative fabulation as "a mode of attention, theory of history, and a practice of worlding," and she finds it an integral part of scholarly writing and everyday life.
 In Haraway's work she addresses a feminist speculative fabulation and its focusing on making kin instead of babies to ensure the good childhood of all children while controlling the population.
 Making Kin not Population: Reconceiving Generations highlights practices and proposals to implement this theory in society.